blairrrrwho/note-taker-express/README.md

 - [Contact Information](#contact-information)

 ## Installation
-To use this application, no installation is necessary; it's a web-based app.
+No installation is necessary to use this application.

 ## Usage (Instructions/How-To Use)
 Opening the link brings you to the application's landing page.
 Click the 'Get Started' button to start creating your notes.